Stuyk/athena-moderator-commands/README.md

 Adds the much needed in-game commands for moderators and administrators.

 - /apm - Admin Private Message (Send Directly to another Player)
--   /kick - Kick a Player
+- /kick ID Reason - Kick a Player
--   /ban - Ban a Player
+- /ban ID Reason - Ban a Player
 - /unban - Unban a Player
--   /info - Get Player Account Info
+- /info ID - Get Player Account Info
--   /tpto - Teleport to a Player
+- /goto ID - Teleport to a Player
--   /tphere - Teleport a Player Here
+- /gethere ID - Teleport a Player Here
--   /freeze - Freeze a Player
+- /freeze ID - Freeze a Player
--   /unfreeze - Unfreeze a Player
+- /unfreeze ID - Unfreeze a Player
+- /setdimension ID Dimension - Sets dimension of a player
+- /setinterior ID Interior - Sets interior of a player
+- /refillVehicle - Refills fuel of an vehicle by administrative power
+- /repairVehicle - Repairs an vehicle by administrative power

 # Installation